marcverhagen/cs217b/assignments/a1/README.md

 2. Create a Flask webserver to access spacy NER
 3. Create a Streamlit application to access spacy

-Due to a problem between my head and the keyboard, the solution is now the sample code to work from.
-You may totally ignore the sample code, but since it does do many of the things you need, you may want to take large chunks from it.
+Due to a problem between my head and the keyboard, the example solution is now the sample code to start from.
+You may totally ignore the sample code, but since it does do many of the things you need, you may want to take chunks from it.

 The assignment is now reframed as follows: